taurus-org/taurus/doc/source/devel/core_tutorial.rst

 - :func:`taurus.Authority`
 - :func:`taurus.Device`
 - :func:`taurus.Attribute`
-- :func:`taurus.Configuration`
 - :func:`taurus.Object`

 The first four helpers require you to know which type of Element (e.g., Attribute, Device,...) is represented by the model name.
-If you do not know that beforehand, you can use :meth:`taurus.Object` which will automatically find the type and provide you with the corresponding model object (but of course this is slightly less efficient than using one of the first four helpers).
+If you do not know that beforehand, you can use :meth:`taurus.Object` which will automatically find the type and provide you with the corresponding model object (but of course this is slightly less efficient than using one of the first three helpers).

 These helpers will automatically find out which scheme corresponds to the given model and will delegate the creation of the model object to the corresponding